Crate Training your Puppy or Dog

 Imagine – you go out and your dog is safe, quiet and content at home.
 When you return, your couch is in one piece and there are no surprises on the floor.
 You and your dog are happier because your dog is crate trained.

 Crate training is a process, one that is more involved than putting your dog in a crate and walking away.
 Instead, you will use positive training techniques to foster good crate manners and a dog that loves his crate.
-Plus, a crate trained dog is also a better vacation buddy – able to travel and stay in hotels with you.
+Plus, a crate trained dog is also a better travel buddy.

 Does my dog really want to be in a crate?

-Yes – most dogs love having something that is all theirs.
-A permanent crate in the house gives your dog a secure place that is all his own, free from intruders.
-Your dog’s crate is his domain, where he is allowed to make the right decisions.
+Yes, most dogs love having something that is all theirs.
+A permanent crate in the house gives your dog a secure place that is all their own, free from intruders.
+Your dog’s crate is their domain, where they are allowed to make the right decisions.